 Peer-reviewed publications in high-profile academic journals and press outlets of a more popular nature will ensure that all relevant communities of interest are informed of the availability of V-Dem and how it can be used to help them do their work better.
-At the time of writing, over 40 articles have been published in international, peer-reviewed journals.
+At the time of writing, over 66 articles have been published in international, peer-reviewed journals.

-In addition to article-length working papers, V-Dem regularly produces a range of publications targeting a wider audience.
+In addition to the Working Papers, V-Dem regularly produces a range of publications targeting a wider audience.
 The V-Dem Country Briefs outline the most important political trends in a specific country.
-The Policy Briefs summarize policy-relevant research findings on topics like accountability, legislative strengthening, and executive corruption.
+The Policy Briefs summarize policy-related research on topics like accountability, legislative strengthening, and executive corruption.

-Since 2017, V-Dem is publishing Democracy Reports on an annual basis.
+Since 2017, V-Dem has been publishing Democracy Reports on an annual basis.
 The previous reports covered topics on "Democracy at Dusk?"
-(2017) and "Democracy for All?"
-(2018).
-The results were featured in such newspapers as CNN, Bloomberg, NYT, the Washington Post, Monkey Cage, Open Democracy.
+(2017), "Democracy for All?"
+(2018), and "Democracy Facing Global Challenges" (2019).
+The reports were covered by newspapers as CNN, The Financial Times, NYT, the Washington Post, The Guardian and Open Democracy.
+The 2020 Democracy Report is titled "Autocratization Surge-People Resist".

-Policy Relevance and Collaborations
+4.4 Policy Relevance and Collaborations

 V-Dem is cooperating with a number of international organizations that work in the sphere of democracy and development.
-Below a selection of policy collaborations are listed:
+A selection of policy collaborations are listed below: